Berkay-Kuzu/Favorite-Book-SwiftUI-/README.md

 # Favorite-Book-SwiftUI-
 This is an app built completely with SwiftUI and shows users favorite movies and bands.
-First, I used favorite model to generate my elements.
+First, I used Favorite Model file to generate my elements.
+In this file, I benefited from structs and initialized them to form bands and movies.
+Moreover, in Content View file, I used , List, and section and for each loops in order to demonstrate the elements in list form.
+Furthermore,